Internships: Get job-ready

 - 4 Units = Up to 100 degree credits, 450 – 600 hours

 Note to Scholarship Holders:

-Scholarship recipients are automatically included in the internship program.
-However, the scholarship holder would be required to intern at the organisation sponsoring the scholarship unless otherwise indicated.
+Scholarship recipients are automatically included in the internship program, and will be allocated as an intern at the organisation sponsoring their scholarship (unless otherwise indicated).